highcharts/sonification-studio/README.md

 # Highcharts Sonification Studio

 Edit data and create charts and sonifications.
 Developed by [Highcharts](https://www.highcharts.com).
 Designed in collaboration with [Georgia Institute of Technology](https://www.gatech.edu/).
+Read more and see it live at [sonification.highcharts.com](https://sonification.highcharts.com).

 ## License